-Most people consider red and green the predominate colors of Christmas, but I submit to you that there are three colors that dominate the Christmas season; white, blue and red.
+Most people consider red and green as being the two basic, predominate colors of Christmas.
+But I submit to you that there are three colors that dominate the Christmas season; white, blue and red.

 A “White Christmas” is what most Americans like to celebrate each year.
 Even if one does not live in a state where snow falls, it is the sentiment of the song, White Christmas, that many aspire to embrace during the holiday season.

 A “Blue Christmas” is marked by sadness and/or disappointment at not being able to celebrate Christmas — for one reason or another — with those dearest to our heart.
 The sentiment expressed in the song Blue Christmas is a prime example.

 A “Red Christmas” is one that is centered on the birth of Christ — the Son of God, the promised Messiah (deliverer) of Israel.
 The words to the song Joy to the World exemplify ‘the reason for the season’.

 I refer to it as a Red Christmas for two reasons;